ibrahimokdadov/upload_file_python/README.md

 Uploading files using Python and Flask

 This is a simple python script to upload file or files to server using Flask.
-The script lacks CSS and styling features as it meant for illustration and getting strated purposes
+The script lacks CSS and styling features as it is meant for illustration and getting started purposes